Home > Analyses > Utilities > PPL Corporation

 Financial Ratios

-The following table presents key financial ratios of PPL Corporation for the fiscal years 2020 through 2024, offering a snapshot of profitability, valuation, liquidity, leverage, efficiency, and dividend metrics:
+The following table presents key financial ratios for PPL Corporation over the fiscal years 2021 to 2025, reflecting profitability, valuation, liquidity, leverage, and operational efficiency:

 Evolution of Financial Ratios